kcp-dev/enhancements/keps/sharding/logical-cluster-migration.md

 #### Failstate Handling

-If the process stalls or fails at any point the error will be noted on the `WorkspaceMigration` object and reconciliation will halt to prevent data loss.
+If the process stalls or fails at any point the error will be noted on the `LogicalClusterMigration` object and reconciliation will halt to prevent data loss.

-At that point an operator will have to take action.
+At that point an admin will have to take action.

 By copying over all objects first it is guaranteed that the entire logical cluster is always available on either the origin or destination